States of Matter Class 11 NEET Questions

 Option b – Phenol and formaldehyde

-An orange-colored dye (X) is obtained when benzene diazonium chloride undergoes a coupling reaction with phenol.
-Identify the product ‘X’ obtained.
+An orange dye is formed when benzene diazonium chloride couples with phenol.
+What is the identity of this dye?

 (A) p-Hydroxyazobenzene